Datera/go-sdk/README.rst

     func main() {

-        // First we'll get the client setup headers = make(map[string]string)
+        // First we'll get the sdk setup headers = make(map[string]string)
-        client, err := dsdk.NewClient(
+        sdk, err := dsdk.NewSDK(
             "172.19.1.41", "7717", "admin", "password", "2.1", "/root", "30s", headers, false)
         if err != nil {
             panic(err)
         }

-        // Now that we have the client, lets create an AppInstance
+        // Now that we have the sdk, lets create an AppInstance
-        // Each call to a SubEndpoint is done via the "GetEp" function ai, err := client.GetEp("app_instances").Create("name=my-app")
+        // Each call to a SubEndpoint is done via the "GetEp" function ai, err := sdk.GetEp("app_instances").Create("name=my-app")
         if err != nil {
             panic(err)
         }